1st Somersetshire Engineers: Postwar

 The regiment was reorganised as 43rd (Wessex) Division/District RE in 1961, with 226 Sqn becoming an independent unit and 207 Sqn disbanded.
 The unit and its remaining squadron were disbanded when the TA was reduced into the Territorial and Army Volunteer Reserve (TAVR) in 1967.
-Some of the personnel formed 3 Troop in 100 Fd Sqn (Militia) and to the Somerset Yeomanry and Light Infantry in TAVR.
+Some of the personnel formed 3 Troop in 100 Fd Sqn (Militia), others joined the Somerset Yeomanry and Light Infantry in TAVR.

 Honorary Colonels

 The following officers served as Honorary Colonel of the unit: